maarten-pennings/Tapuino/assembly/readme.md

 ![With cable](WithCable.jpg)

-I did create a 1.5 with the fixes for the schematics bugs.
+I did create a V1.5 of the schematics with the fixes for the bugs.

 ## Assembly completed